Top 10 Evil Dads in Horror Movies that Will Make You Scream!

 These are the evil fathers in horror genre movies that stand out to me (in honor of Father’s Day!).
 Hope you found something fun to watch!

 Love top 10 lists?
-Check out these other fun articles!
+Check out more of my favorite movies!